NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Elude Trouble.md

-**Trigger** A creature misses you with a melee attack.
+**Trigger** A creature missed you with a melee attack.

 * * *

-You slip through your foe's opening.
 Stride up to your Speed.
-This movement doesn't trigger movement-based reactions from the creature that missed you.
+This movement doesn't trigger reactions from the creature that missed you.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*